tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

   * `conda install -c anaconda pandas`
   * `conda install -c anaconda biopython`

-* Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory) in the working directory where the Cromwell and Womtool `.jar`s are present
+* Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory)

 ## Running the WDL
 * Validate the file